 Timberland PRO’s Pit Boss has all the qualities a steel toe boot should have.
 They are safe, tough and comfortable.
 These leather work boots feature slip-, oil- and abrasion resistant outsoles for traction.
 These leather work boots meet the ANSI safety standards.
 They have Goodyear welt construction for extra durability and steel safety toe for comfort.
 If you are concerned about inners and comfort as well as odour, then these boots are definitely for you, with several design elements like removable antimicrobial footbeds to tackle odour and comfort.

-Since 1889, Carhartt has consistently manufactured quality workwear known for exceptional durability, comfort and superiority that you can feel in the materials and what buyers can see in the boot’s performance.
+Since 1889, Carhartt has consistently manufactured quality workwear known for exceptional durability, comfort and superiority that you can feel in the materials and boot’s performance.
 With a cushion comfort insole to protect your feet from hard-wearing as well as all Carhatt boots having FastDry technology to keep your feet dry from sweat or moisture.
 The boot offers extra protection against impact and compression hazards with a steel safety toe.
 The steel safety toes meet American certification standards and the boots have the expected oil and slip-resistant soles and an added measure of safety is the electrical hazard protection offered by the boot.
 Unique to Carhatt the boot has a Goodyear welt construction rubber sole to give the boot some serious traction in gritty conditions.

 These boots are CSA certified, keep in mind that rubber work boots are not meant for style or walking great distances but to keep your feet dry as well as safe.
-Note that the boots are unlined and feedback from buyers states that the fit can be a bit bigger than standard size which is preferable in this style of boots as you ordinarily will wear thick socks.
+The boots are unlined and the fit can be a bit bigger than the standard size which is preferable in this style of boots as you ordinarily will wear thick socks.
 But if you are working for periods in cold, wet conditions it is probably best to order a size up so that you can wear thick socks and easily put in your own boot liners or use an insole for protection from the cold.
 These boots are easy to get on and off, which is always a challenge with this style!
 At this price, these are the necessary boots for particularly wet and dirty jobs that you can buy just so that you don’t have to wear your expensive leather work boots.
 It is recommended to always have a pair of these in your truck, to get through puddles or a day of walking in the rain and muck.

 These boots are green tag certified by the Canadian Standard Association for safety work shoes and boots.
 For added comfort, the air mesh lining wicks away moisture which is helpful in both hot and cold conditions.
 The composite LENZI plate design is what makes it more flexible for walking, additionally, it is super light, which definitely helps for long days with lots of movement.
 If you are doing lots of walking these boots are exceptionally comfortable particularly for being a steel-toed boot.
 They fit true to size or even a little large to make room for thick socks.
 As we like to see, these boots are water, oil and salt resistant as well as having electrical shock resistance and being slip-resistant.
 The sole has puncture protection and the boot has no laces which makes it easy to quickly get on and off.